Swiftorial Logo

 Overview

-GitHub Actions, launched in 2019, is a cloud-native CI/CD platform integrated into GitHub, emphasizing simplicity, event-driven workflows, and seamless repository integration.
+GitHub Actions is a cloud-native CI/CD platform integrated with GitHub, offering simplicity and seamless repository workflows.

-Both streamline continuous integration and deployment, but Jenkins excels in extensibility, while GitHub Actions prioritizes ease of use and GitHub synergy.
-They’re the clash of legacy control versus modern convenience.
+Both streamline continuous integration and deployment: Jenkins excels in customization, GitHub Actions in ease of use.

 Section 1 - Mechanisms and Techniques